jacopofar/dsr-db/nosql_data/slides.md

 ### Why do we care about it?

-The difference lies in how quick it is to access a single row or a single colums.
+The difference lies in how quick it is to access a single row or a single columns.

 * **Row layout** makes it easy to access a row, to read/write a single entity.
   * E-commerce